nlohmann/std_json/proposal.md

 JSON value of type `json_type::array` is created before appending the newly created value from the arguments.
 A reference to the newly created object is returned.

-*Requires:* A `basic_json` object must be construtible from the template argument types.
+*Requires:* A `basic_json` object must be constructible from the template argument types.

 *Throws:* `std::domain_error` when called on a JSON value of type other than `json_type::array` or `json_type::null`.